-Wegovy™ has recently been approved by the United States medicines regulator, the FDA, to aid weight loss.
+Wegovy™ has been made available to treat obesity in the UK from September 2023 and in the USA from 2021.
 Like the Saxenda weight loss pen it is an injection that can be used to suppress your appetite and therefore aid in your weight loss journey.
 The only difference between Saxenda and Wegovy™ is that Saxenda is once-daily dosing and Wegovy™ is a once-weekly dosing.

 Wegovy™ is a prescription-only weight loss injection.
 The active ingredient in Wegovy™ is semaglutide, this is the same drug that is in Ozempic.
 The difference between Ozempic and Wegovy™ is that Ozempic is only licensed for use in diabetics and it comes in a different strength compared to Wegovy™, which comes in a single strength of 2.4mg.